Metastable Strings and Gravitational Waves in One-Scale Models: Results

 Our main result is summarised in \figref{fig:result}, which shows the regions of model parameter space that can consistently reproduce the PTA stochastic background~\cite{NANOGrav:2023gor, EPTA:2023fyk, Reardon:2023zen, Xu:2023wog}.
 If this stochastic gravitational wave background arises from the decay of cosmic strings, the signal's amplitude and spectral shape constrain the rate of string decay per unit length, $\Gamma$.
 This rate is, in turn, related to the parameter $\kappa$ via the semiclassical decay formula~\cite{Monin:2008mp, Monin:2009ch,Leblond:2009fq},

 The NANOGrav 15-year analysis~\cite{NANOGrav:2023hvm} interprets the stochastic gravitational-wave signal in terms of two phenomenological models of metastable cosmic-string networks.
 The first, denoted \textsc{meta-l}, assumes that gravitational radiation is dominated by oscillating loops produced by the long-string network.
 The second, \textsc{meta-ls}, augments this picture by including a contribution from string segments: finite-length pieces of string bounded by monopole--antimonopole pairs.
 The principal physical distinction between these models lies in whether vibrational energy on the segments can efficiently radiate as gravitational waves.
 If unconfined gauge flux can escape from the segment endpoints, as in some microscopic realisations, then energy preferentially dissipates into gauge radiation and segment emission is suppressed, which realises the \textsc{meta-l} scenario.
 Conversely, if gauge flux is confined so that vibrational energy remains trapped on the segments, then segment emission can make an appreciable contribution and the behaviour corresponds to \textsc{meta-ls}.
+It has shown that composite monopole-string structures in $SO(10) \to SU(5) \times U(1)$ breaking patterns produce configurations where monopoles connected by strings do not carry unconfined flux after electroweak breaking~\cite{Maji:2025thf}, providing a concrete realisation that favours the \textsc{meta-ls} scenario and yields improved fits to NANOGrav 15-year data.

 The analysis of~\cite{NANOGrav:2023hvm} reports that both models can reproduce the observed signal, but shows a mild preference for the \textsc{meta-ls} fit over \textsc{meta-l}, as reflected in the reported Bayes factors.
 Both types of behaviour arise naturally within our electroweak-like metastable string framework.
 In the minimal, single-scale realisation, the dark \(U(1)_\text{IR}\) remains unbroken at low energies and the magnetic flux associated with the string can escape from segment endpoints.
 Segment emission is therefore suppressed, which corresponds to \textsc{meta-l}.
 An equally straightforward variant occurs if the \(U(1)_\text{IR}\) is Higgsed at a lower scale, in which case the flux is confined and segment emission mirrors the \textsc{meta-ls} prescription.
 The two NANOGrav model assumptions therefore correspond to two limiting cases within the same underlying microscopic setup.